DivyanganaKothari/camera-object-classification/README.md

 Live Webcam Integration: Provides real-time object classification directly through your laptop's webcam, making the system suitable for on-the-go applications like security, inventory tracking, and automation.

-Pre-Trained Deep Learning Models: Utilizes powerful pre-trained deep learning models (such as YOLO, MobileNet, etc.) for high-accuracy predictions, enabling fast and reliable object detection in a variety of scenarios.
+Pre-Trained Deep Learning Models: Utilizes powerful pre-trained deep learning model (MobileNet) for high-accuracy predictions, enabling fast and reliable object detection in a variety of scenarios.

 User-Friendly Interface: Built with Flask (or KivyMD), the UI allows users to easily upload images, stream video, and interact with the application, providing a smooth and engaging experience.

 Technologies Used
-Programming Languages & Frameworks: Python, Flask, KivyMD
+Programming Languages: Python, KivyMD

 Computer Vision & ML Libraries: OpenCV, TensorFlow

-Deep Learning Models: Pre-trained models such as YOLO, MobileNet, etc.
+Deep Learning Models: Pre-trained models  MobileNet.

 Data Handling: Pandas, NumPy for data processing